-4.4.4 Ruling out mechanisms
+4.6.4 Ruling out mechanisms

-In this section, I explore and rule out a series of mechanisms that could explain the relationship found between the increase in crime and changes in household expenditures.
-They are household or individual characteristics that we could expect, either from a theoretical perspective or prior empirical evidence, to have a relationship with expenditure allocations and that may also be affected by changes in local crime.
+I explore and rule out a series of mechanisms that we could expect, either from a theoretical perspective or prior empirical evidence, to have a relationship with expenditure allocations and that may also be affected by changes in local crime.

-Household composition The main results already include the number of people living in the household by gender and age group (0-6, 7-11, 12-18, 19-55, +55) in the list of lasso-selected time-varying controls.
-If the change in local violence had an impact on household composition, the results would capture the average effect of the increase in homicides on consumption net of the effect on the number and type of household members.
-The results are robust to including all these controls in the demand equations despite not being chosen by double-lasso (Table B19).
-In addition, the increase in local violence is not predictive of changes in the number of household members (Table B20).
+Household composition The main specifications already include controls for the number of people living in the household by gender and age group in the list of lasso-selected time-varying controls.
+Therefore, if the change in local violence had an impact on household composition, the results would already capture the average effect of the increase in homicides on consumption net of the effect on the number and type of household members.
+The results are also robust to including all these controls in the demand equations despite not being chosen by double-lasso (Table B20).
+In addition, the increase in local violence is not predictive of changes in the number of household members (Table B21).
 A second potential concern could be whether the increase in homicides affected the type of household, in this case, defined as a household with a head, a spouse, and at least one son or daughter living with them.
-Section 4.2.1 addressed concerns over non-random attrition, but the results are also robust to including those households that do not meet the criteria any longer in the 2009-2012 MxFLS-3 survey wave.
-In addition, results are consistent when either restricting the sample to nuclear households or expanding the sample to all married households formed prior to the 2005-2006 MxFLS-2 wave, regardless of offspring's presence in the household (Table B19).
+Section 4.4.1 addressed concerns over non-random attrition, but the results are also robust to including those households that do not meet the criteria any longer in the 2009-2012 MxFLS-3 survey wave.
+In addition, results are consistent when either restricting the sample to nuclear households or expanding the sample to all married households formed prior to the 2005-2006 MxFLS-2 wave, regardless of offspring's presence in the household (Table B20).